danielmakarchuk/danielmakarchuk.GitHub.io/README.md

 1. Log into the GitHub account you want the resume hosted at.
 2. Create a new repository named: GitUsername.GitHub.io.
     * You only get one public website on GitHub.
-If you are already hosting a site, use a different github account or delete the repository holding the old website.
+If you are already hosting a site, use a different GitHub account or delete the repository holding the old website.
+3. Make sure that the new repository is set to Public.

-After step 2 you should have on your Github account a repository named GitUsername.GitHub.io.
+After step 2 you should have on your GitHub account a repository named GitUsername.GitHub.io.

 This repository will be used to create and host a static website for the resume.
 ### Creating the Resume
 ---
 Etter describes various advantages of lightweight markup languages such as markdown.
 One advantage is that markdown can easily be turned into good XML.
 This XML is necessary to generate static websites.
 This is important for when you want to convert a document like your resume into a static website.

-3. Create a .md file called index.md.
+4. Create a .md file called index.md.
    *  Create index.md in GitHub, or,
    *  Clone the repository and create index.md locally with your editor of choice (Typora, Atom, Visual Studio Code, etc.).
-4. Write your Resume in markdown in the index.md file.
+5. Write your Resume in markdown in the index.md file.
-5. Add the index.md file into the GitUsername.GitHub.io repository.
+6. Add the index.md file into the GitUsername.GitHub.io repository.
    * If written on GitHub, commit the changes into the GitUsername.GitHub.io repository.
    * If written locally:
       * Commit the changes and push to the itUsername.GitHub.io repository, or,